Projects & Grant Recipients

 ABOUT THIS PARTNER

-With 15 full-time residents, including eight boys who were rescued from slavery in 2009, Father’s House has become a pillar of the local community and a sanctuary for children in need.
+With 15 full-time residents, Father’s House has become a pillar of the local community and a sanctuary for children in need.

-2. This past May, Father’s House’s first student graduated from Senior High School!
+2. Last year, Father’s House’s first student graduated from Senior High School!
 Emmanuel was a neighbor who started receiving educational support from Father’s House several years ago. and was invited to move into the home, so that he could study later into the night since his family did not have electricity.
 He is the first member of his extended family to ever attend high school and this September he began college as a Computer Science major.

 3. Father’s House currently has 15 full-time residents, and supports an additional 20 local children in the neighborhood.